pglevy/mindful-meeting-invitation/README.md

 # Mindful Meeting Invitation

-”"Time is our most valuable nonrenewable resource.”
+“Time is our most valuable nonrenewable resource.”
 — Albert-László Barabási, physicist

 ## About this project